July 01, 2013 GMT

 -Cold start- Idle your bike for at least a minute.

-Most engine wear occurs in that first minute from cold.
+Most engine wear occurs in that first minute from a cold start.

 -Cross railway tracks and road ridges as close to right angle as possible.